comptoolsres/comptoolsres.github.io/index.md

 {% include important.html content="This is subject to change, please check back frequently." %}

 For readings, there may be links to pages with my notes and additional explanations on the content from the texts.
 The texts are abbreviated as TLCL = [The Linux Command Line](http://linuxcommand.org); Py4E = [Python for Everyone](https://www.py4e.com/book.php).

-{% include note.html content="Most of the video content for this course was made in the Summer and Fall of 2020.
-The course was fully remote during the pandemic and these were mostly recorded in my living room.
-The quality is decent, but they are older and definately home made...That said, I think they may be useful to some, so I have opted to keep them as part of this site.
-Students should not feel that they need to watch all the videos, but may want to check them out for sections they miss or find more challenging." %}

 Week | Date | Reading/Assignment |Topic |
 -----|------|--------------------|------|